 Divorce can be traumatic for children.
 It has a negative impact on children and can subject them to behavioural and mental vulnerabilities.
 It can increase destructive behaviour and anger, compromises children’s emotional and relational stability and adversely affect their academic performances.

-Divorce and Separation: parents can protect their children
+Parents can protect their children

 Separation and divorce can be difficult for parents and impact children adversely.
-The factors that influence the well-being of children during these events are within parents control.
+The factors that influence the well-being of children during these events are within the parents control.
 The quality of parenting provided over time and the quality of parent-child relationship can mitigate or reverse potential serious outcomes for the children.